upmsilab/FHIRLab/MedInfo2025/readme.md

 ---

-# Your Task
+## Your Task

-Each table represents a **clinical design team**.
+Each table represents a **clinical intformatics team**.
 Working together:

-- Review the paper form provided
+- Working together at each table, review the provided paper form (5 min).
-- Map each field to a corresponding **FHIR Questionnaire item**, choosing the correct type (e.g., `string`, `choice`, `date`, `boolean`)
+- Map questions to a corresponding FHIR Questionnaire item using the AidBox Form builder Chose the correct item type e.g., string, choice, date, Boolean etc. (15 min).
-- Identify value sets for fields with predefined answer options (e.g., Yes/No, Gender, list of problems)
+- Review and identify value sets for each form fields where answer could be a discrete list or predefined options e.g., Yes/No, Gender, Problems history.
+List of available value sets is provided (15 min).

-Then complete the provided mapping sheet with:
+- Discuss your work among the group (5 min).
+- Download a sample FHIR Questionnaire JSON file to review: https://tinyurl.com/274kd7nn

+ **Note:** If you don't have access to laptop, continue with the provided mapping sheet:

 - **Form Field Name** (already printed)
 - **FHIR Questionnaire Type**
-- **Answer Value Set** from the **SNOMED CT Free IPS Set** (if applicable)
+- **Answer Value Set** from the **SNOMED CT  IPS Set** (if applicable)

-📎 Use the *Supporting Information Sheet* below for guidance on FHIR types and sample value sets.
+📎 Use the *Supporting Information* below for guidance on FHIR types and sample value sets.

+---
+## Supporting Resources for Prototyping

+- AidBox FHIR Questionnaire Builder: https://form-builder.aidbox.app/
+- FHIRLab Terminology Server End-Point: https://tx.fhirlab.net/fhir
+- SNOMED CT ValueSets Provided by MOH Utopia
+- Provided paper sheet for mapping and design thinking
+- Instructions and FHIR Questionnaire item types provided at each table.

 ---